 Detailed product listings

 When customers spend their hard-earned money on a product, they want to know as much detail about it as possible.
 Therefore, businesses must include high-quality images from different angles and descriptive product descriptions to give the customer all the information they need before purchasing.

-In 2021, it’s forecast that 54% of total e-commerce sales will come from mobile.
+We expect retail m-commerce sales to account for 43.4% of total retail ecommerce sales in 2023, up from 41.8% in 2022.
 Businesses must, therefore, ensure that their website is just as good when accessed via mobile as it is for desktop.
 Having fast load times, autofill options, and ensuring that buttons are appropriately sized will create a seamless mobile experience.